Mustique Airport: Overview

 The airport is built to support small aircraft.
-Currently the airport can only accept propeller aircraft (maximum of 18 seats).
+Currently, the airport can accept only propeller aircraft (maximum of 18 seats).
 Jet aircraft are not permitted to land in Mustique.
 Private jets fly into nearby Canouan, the jetport of the Grenadines, where a private charter to Mustique can be arranged.

 For pilots not familiar with STOL, displaced thresholds, steep gradients at each end and a hill at one end of the runway, Mustique Airport can be a difficult airport to operate from.

 Pilots unfamiliar with the airport will require a flight check before being allowed to use the aerodrome.
 Flight checks are provided by an approved training captain from one of the following local companies: Mustique Airways or SVG Air.

-Mustique is proclaimed as "the world’s finest private-island retreat."
-The island is not a traditional Caribbean tourist destination and so it does not have overcrowded beaches.

-The Mustique Company owns airline Air Adelphi (Mustique shuttle), whose Twin Otter Aircraft are available for customers to charter for a private and exclusive transfer experience to Mustique, subject to aircraft availability.
-The company can provide flexible scheduling with scheduled flights from Barbados, St. Lucia and St. Vincent and flights on demand or private charter.
+The Mustique Company owns airline Air Adelphi (Mustique shuttle), whose Twin Otter aircraft transfer customers to the airfield.

 Expansion

 It was proposed to realign the existing runway at the northern end of Mustique Island to minimize the effects of elevated terrain features near the flight path.
 The excavation of soil and rock from high ground in the central quarry area and engineered fill placement at the low lying east and west ends of the runway are required to provide an appropriate runway gradient.
 The existing topography along the centerline of the proposed runway changes from approximate Elev.
 1m ASL adjacent to the sanctuary to Elev.
 24m ASL in the quarry area.
 The topography descends to Elev.
 2m ASL adjacent to the Rutland Bay seasonal pond in the northeast.

 The geotechnical reporting includes the subsurface investigation findings and recommendations for (a) sub excavation and/or soil improvement of the weak swampy materials comprising wet, soft clayey silt and organics in the west; (b) excavation of overburden soils and soft rock (volcanic tuff) and blasting and excavation of hard rock (grey andesite) in the middle high ground and quarry; and (c) additional subgrade preparation and engineered fill placement in the east section near the seasonal pond at Rutland Bay.
 Based on the aircraft loading conditions a design for the new asphalt pavement thicknesses, asphalt overlays for the existing apron and runway, and subsurface drainage requirements were provided.